-Figure 9.1 displays the table produced by the HPSUMMARY procedure.
-The "Performance Information" table shows that PROC HPSUMMARY was executed alongside the database in distributed mode.
+Figure 10.1 displays the tables produced by the HPSUMMARY procedure.
+The "Performance Information" table shows that PROC HPSUMMARY ran in distributed mode and the "Data Access Information" table shows that the date were accessed in parallel symmetric mode.

-Figure 9.1 HPSUMMARY Output
+Figure 10.1 HPSUMMARY Output